Gluten free coffee and walnut cake

 Remove from the oven and allow to cool before removing from the tin.

 To make the buttercream: Put the softened butter into a large mixing bowl and give it a quick whisk, before gradually add the icing sugar.
-I like to stir all the icing sugar in with a metal spoon before turning the mixer on again to prevent the sugar dust billowing all around your kitchen.
+I like to stir all the icing sugar in with a metal spoon before turning the mixer on.
+This prevents the sugar billowing all around the kitchen.
 Once all the sugar has been added pour in the coffee and whisk until light and creamy.
-Add a tablespoon of milk and whisk again on a high speed to soften the texture of the buttercream even more.
+Add a tablespoon of milk and whisk again on a high speed to soften the texture of the buttercream.
 Add a drop more milk if you feel it needs it.

 Coffee buttercream

-Remove the sponge from the tins, peel of the greaseproof and lay one upside down onto a serving plate.
+Remove the cake from the tins, peel off the greaseproof and lay one upside down onto a serving plate.

 Coffee and walnut cake